Deratheone/sudoku_solver/README.md

 - **Solution Checking**: Verify if your completed puzzle is correct
 - **Hint System**: Get up to 3 hints per puzzle to help you solve
 - **Difficulty Levels**: Medium difficulty puzzles with proper number of clues

+## Game Mode Features

+The Game tab provides an interactive Sudoku experience:

+### Puzzle Generation
+- Automatic generation of valid Sudoku puzzles with unique solutions
+- Each puzzle is guaranteed to be solvable using logic (no guessing required)
+- Three difficulty levels (easy, medium, hard) with different numbers of clues

+### Gameplay Features
+- Real-time input validation prevents obvious mistakes
+- Built-in hint system (limited to 3 hints per puzzle)
+- Solution checking compares your answer with the known solution
+- Clear visual feedback on correct/incorrect solutions

+### Implementation Details
+- Puzzle generation uses a diagonal-first approach for efficiency
+- Difficulty is controlled by the number of clues removed
+- The hint system strategically reveals cells to guide players
+- All puzzles have exactly one solution to ensure fairness

 ## How to Build